Oracle Contribution

 Contribution scope

 A useful contribution does not have to cover every function.
-Even a single locale's full fixture run for one function family (text, dates, lookup) is a measurable upgrade in compatibility coverage.
+Even a single locale's full golden run for one function family (text, dates, lookup) is a measurable upgrade in compatibility coverage.

 Commands